 Late Boneset: A Guide to Identifying & Using The Plant

 Late boneset (Eupatorium serotinum) is a wildflower native to eastern and central North America.
 A hardy perennial, it blooms from August to October.
-Small, white flowers attract various pollinators.
-As its name suggests, late boneset is one of the last plants to bloom in the seasonA valuable nectar source for late-season pollinators.
+Its small, white flowers attract a variety of pollinators.
+As its name implies, late boneset is one of the last plants to flower in the season, providing a valuable nectar source for late-season pollinators.

-Botanical Overview – Get Late Boneset Alcohol-Free Liquid Extract Here!
+Botanical Overview – Get Late Boneset Alcohol-Free Liquid Extract Here

 Taxonomy and Nomenclature